 The golden rule, as with smoke alarms, is to test it regularly and replace the batteries at least once a year, or when the low battery alarm sounds.

-How can you prevent carbon monoxide in your home?
+How can you prevent carbon monoxide leaks in your home?

 Prevention is always better than the cure, and the key to preventing carbon monoxide is regular maintenance of your appliances.
 First, check your appliances for the Gas Safe Register's telltale signs:

-- Your cooker flames should be crisp and blue, not yellow or orange
+- Your cooker flames should be strong and blue, not weak and yellow or orange

 - Watch out for soot or yellow-brown staining around or on appliances

-- Your boiler pilot lights shouldn't be inconsistent or frequently blow out
+- Your boiler pilot light should be constant and not blow out

-- Look out for more condensation than usual inside windows
+- Look out for more condensation than usual on the inside of your windows

 If you notice any of these signs on your boiler or oven, turn it off immediately and call in an accredited engineer.

-You should also make sure your boiler and gas appliances are regularly maintained by a Gas Safe Registered engineer.
+You should also make sure your boiler and gas appliances are regularly maintained (at least on an annual basis) by a Gas Safe Registered engineer.
 The Gas Safe Register, previously known as CORGI, is the UK's gas safety body.

 Just look out for the Gas Safe Register logo — a yellow triangle — on your engineer's registration card.
 If you're in any doubt, check on the Gas Safe Register website or call 0800 408 5500.

-The same applies when you're having appliances installed in your home.
-Always make sure your installer is Gas Safe Registered accredited, and if you're having any solid-fuel appliances installed look for HETAS accreditation.
+The same principle applies when you're having appliances installed in your home.
+Always make sure your installer is Gas Safe Registered-accredited, and if you're having any solid-fuel appliances installed look for HETAS accreditation.